 The most popular Brazilian female names

 Brazilian female names are beautiful; they are similar to other Latin American names, but still have some peculiarities.
-Some Brazilian female names are more popular than others.
+List of Brazilian female names are more popular than others.

 READ ALSO: Yoruba female names and their meanings

-According to IBGE, here is the list of top 10 common Brazilian female names:
+According to IBGE, here is the list of top 10 common Brazilian girls names:

 List of brazilian female names